Blog

 Even investors who have yet to start their TFSA snowball are not too late.
 Assuming you were over the age of 18 in 2009 – you will enjoy an initial contribution limit of $88,000.00.
 (Reference Link) Younger generation can start their TFSA contributions when they turn 18 – and while they cannot invest $88k out of the gate, they benefit from the most prized advantage in the investing world – the power of time.

-If you would like help to ensure your TFSA at Olympia Trust has named the correct Successor Holder, or if you have any other questions about investing with registered funds (RRSP, RESP, LIRA, RIFF, etc). please contact Scott Stevens, Hosper’s registered MIC dealing representative,* at This email address is being protected from spambots.
+If you would like help to ensure your TFSA at Olympia Trust has named the correct Successor Holder, or if you have any other questions about investing with registered funds (RRSP, RESP, LIRA, RIFF, etc). please contact our Investment Service Team, at (647) 277-6509 ext 1 or This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Regards,